What is the HAT PDA (Personal Data Account)?

 The HAT microserver is a new technology that confers intellectual property rights of personal data to individuals through their ownership of a database, wrapped with containerised microservices.
+It then enable the HAT owner to have a personal data account (PDA) to freely share their data with applications and websites.
 The HAT microserver is fully portable across devices, but is commonly hosted in the cloud.
-It is provisioned by a trust anchor and by way of its legal, economic and technology architecture, the personal data within can be legally owned, controlled and processed by individuals.
+It is provisioned by a HAT Platform Provider (HATDeX) (much like credit cards are provisioned by Visa or Mastercard) and issued by a HAT Issuer (much like how individuals get their Visa/Mastercard from Banks and not by Visa/MasterCard themselves).
+By way of its legal, economic and technical architecture, the personal data within a HAT can be legally owned, controlled and processed by individuals.
 Individuals can install plugs to bring their data in from the Internet, exchange data with applications through data debits and install tools in their microservers to have private AI for insights into their data, their health, their history and their memories.
 The HAT is fully open sourced but services in the HAT ecosystem are built by commercial as well as non-profit organisations.

-The HAT was developed through more than £3m RCUK Digital Economy-funded research projects involving six universities: Cambridge, Edinburgh, Nottingham, Surrey, Warwick, and UWE.
+The HAT was developed through more than £3m UKRI Digital Economy-funded research projects involving six universities: Cambridge, Edinburgh, Nottingham, Surrey, Warwick, and UWE.

 How HATs are different

 - The HAT microserver is a powerful software device and an Internet server with the individual’s own URL e.g. https://andrius.hubofallthings.net

 - Legal ownership of the HAT Microserver database rights, with full rights to its content and therefore part of the individual’s estate.
 Individuals can donate their data to research or be a guardian of their child's database as a minor

 - Legally act as a data controller and processor of the data in their HATs, so they can request for data legally, instead of through a third party service